 You can also freeze pies or other desserts made with blueberry pie filling.
 When adequately covered, pies can last for about 3 months.

 Store a pie in an airtight freezer-safe container, if possible.
 If one is not available double wrap the pie with plastic wrap.
 Then wrap it with aluminum foil.
-If the pie tin is small enough, slide it into a heavy-duty freezer zip-top bag.
-Label the bag and then freeze.

 You can make a blueberry pie with a crust topping or a blueberry crumble pie with a streusel topping.
 They have slightly different baking times.

-Bake a blueberry pie with canned filling and a crust for 40 to 45 minutes at 400° F (200° C).
+Bake a blueberry pie with canned filling and a crust for 40 to 45 minutes at 400°F (200°C).

-Bake a blueberry pie with canned filling and a streusel topping at 375° F (190° C) for 40 to 45 minutes.
+Bake a blueberry pie with canned filling and a streusel topping at 375°F (190°C) for 40 to 45 minutes.
 Watch for the bubbling blueberry filling and the streusel topping to bake to a golden brown.

 Blueberry Pie (with canned filling and premade crust)